3 Tips to Improve your IT Resume

 Tip 1: Focus on Results

-It can be challenging for recruiters and hiring managers to extract your professional results if your resume only includes daily tasks and obligations.
+It can be challenging for recruiters and hiring managers to extract and recognize your professional results if your resume only includes daily tasks and obligations.
 When including results in a resume, it's important to showcase achievements and your level of technical expertise.
 Quantifying your impact will demonstrate the value you brought to previous roles.
 Rather than just listing your duties and responsibilities, consider the following:

 Tip 2: Include Keywords

-- Also, be sure to include a recent photo on your professional profiles that positively represents yourself.
+- Upload a profile picture: Be sure to include a recent photo on your professional profiles that positively represents yourself.
 These photos can be candid or creative, but always somewhat professional.
 Having a profile picture also boosts your visibility with online recruiters.